tony9321/OrderBook/readme.md

 # OrderBook

 A high-performance, concurrent Order Book implemented in C++ using Intel Threading Building Blocks (TBB) for fine-grained concurrency.
 This project is designed for low-latency trading scenarios and includes features like limit orders, market orders, and IOC (immediate-or-cancel) orders.
 It also supports asynchronous matchmaking via concurrent queues.
+This is my personal project to practice concurrency, data structure, HPC, and learn about quant dev.

 ## Table of Contents